The Impact of Diet on Obesity-Related Diseases

 According to Caton et al. when the (Low Carbohydrate – High Fat) diet is discontinued and the habitual diet or even a low-fat diet is resumed in the absence of no increase in energy intake resulted in an increase in body fat that exceeded the original weight.

-Furthermore, Caton et al. also demonstrated that a (Low Carbohydrate – High Fat) diet had no effect on exercise capacity and negative effects upon both growth hormone and IGF-I concentrations.
+Furthermore, Caton et al. also demonstrated that a (Low Carbohydrate – High Fat) diet had no effect on exercise capacity and adverse effects upon both growth hormone and IGF-I concentrations.
 It is suggested that this may have implications for the development and maintenance of lean body mass, normal growth rate, and overall metabolic health.
 [4]

 According to Bielohuby et al. 2012 (Low Carbohydrate – High Fat), diets have shown unfavourable effects on bone growth and structure, alongside a decrease in bone mineralisation density and mechanical strength in rats.
 In addition, a significant increase in the levels of visceral fat and leptin serum levels.